-Drug addiction is a complex illness that requires intensive addiction treatments in order to break the cycle of abuse.
+Drug addiction is a complex illness that requires intensive addiction treatments to break the cycle of abuse.
 While the path to addiction is voluntary, with time, the addict loses the ability to choose to stop.
-The craving is too strong, and consuming the drugs or alcohol becomes a compulsive act.
-This is largely due to the prolonged exposure to substances that affect the functioning of the brain.
+The craving is too intense, and consuming the drugs or alcohol becomes a compulsive act.
+This is primarily due to the prolonged exposure to substances that affect the functioning of the brain.

 Because addiction has many dimensions, treatment for drug and alcohol abuse must fit the individual’s life.
 At Best Drug Rehabilitation, a treatment plan is designed and customized for each person, depending on the type of addiction, their lifestyle, family, and events that led them to the addiction.

-The annual National Survey on Drug Use and Health report states that 9.4 percent of the population in the United States, ages 12 and over, need treatment for an addiction to drugs or alcohol.
-Without the proper treatment, the cycle is just too difficult to break and most addicts cannot do it alone.
-If you suspect a drug or alcohol dependency in your family or among your friends, there are certain give-away signs that you should watch for.
+The annual report by the National Survey on Drug Use and Health states that 9.4 percent of the population in the United States, ages 12 and over, need treatment for an addiction to drugs or alcohol.
+Without the proper treatment, the cycle is just too difficult to break, and most addicts cannot do it alone.
+If you suspect a drug or alcohol dependency in your family or among your friends, there are specific giveaway signs that you should watch for.

 How to Tell When Someone is Addicted to Drugs or Alcohol

-Lack of money is also a give-away that there is an addiction.
+Lack of money is also a giveaway that there is an addiction.
 Even those who have jobs will never have any money because they are spending it all on drugs or alcohol.
-Many addicts reduce themselves to stealing or pawning items for cash in order to fund the habit.
+Many addicts reduce themselves to stealing or pawning items for cash to fund the habit.

 If these types of symptoms are evident, chances are addiction treatment is needed.
-There are many types of treatments and which type will work best depends on the person who is addicted and the quality of care and treatment.
+There are many types of procedures and which model will work best depends on the person who is addicted and the quality of care and treatment.

-Conscious decision making also help the client through a full rehabilitation program.
-This helps modify behaviors and attitudes related to the abuse and promote healthy life skills, and is an enjoyable and learning time for the recovering addict.
+Conscious decision-making also helps the client through a full rehabilitation program.
+This helps modify behaviors and attitudes related to the abuse and promote healthy life skills and is an enjoyable and learning time for the recovering addict.

 Residential treatment facilities can be highly effective in breaking the cycle of abuse and for severe addiction problems.
-They offer structured programs where the resident lives at the facility for up to 12 months.
+They offer structured programs where the individual lives at the facility for up to 12 months.
 The staff is professionally trained in the addiction field.
-Specialists and licensed counselors are usually present each day, as well as other trained personnel who will help the addict take back a normal life, free of drugs and crime.
+Specialists and licensed counselors are usually present each day, as well as other qualified personnel who will help the addict take back a healthy life, free of drugs and crime.

 Emphasis is also placed on the family, and many programs want to include them in therapy.
-Drug addiction not only hurts the individual with the addiction, it hurts entire families.
-The goal of any treatment facility is to prepare the recovering addict for a life of happiness full of good choices within a strong family who offers support.
+Drug addiction not only hurts the individual with the addiction, but it even hurts entire families.
+The goal of any treatment facility is to prepare the recovering addict for a life of happiness full of good choices within a stable family who offers support.